KasarLabs/ditto/README.md

 </div>

-# ⚙️ Ditto: Library to test and benchmark Kasar infrastructure
+# ⚙️ Ditto: Library to test and benchmark Kasar infra